actions/checkout/adrs/0153-checkout-v2.md

   lfs:
     description: 'Whether to download Git-LFS files'
     default: false
+  user-name:
+    description: 'User name to set in the local git config'
+  user-email:
+    description: 'User email to set in the local git config'
 ```

 Note:
 - `persist-credentials` is new
 - `path` behavior is different (refer [below](#path) for details)
 - `submodules` was removed (error if specified; add later if needed)
+- `user-name` and `user-email` are new

 ### Fallback to GitHub API